 Yang is also a scholar in Chinese feminism and feminist art studies.
 Her doctoral research project re-theorizes Chinese feminist art through the case studies of Chinese women artists and the new generation of Chinese feminist artists.

-Yang has also exhibited her work in group exhibitions internationally including at Trocadero Artspace, Lion Arts Centre, Margaret Lawrence Gallery, and George Paton Gallery in Melbourne and South Australia, Toronto Reference Library and OCAD Art Museum in Toronto, Anderson Gallery in the US, Tsinghua University and 798 District in Beijing.
+Yang has also exhibited her work in group exhibitions internationally including Shanghai M50 Creative Park, Tsinghua University, and Beijing 798 Art District in China; No Vacancy Gallery in Melbourne CBD and Alternating Current Art Space, Trocadero Artspace, Lion Arts Centre, Margaret Lawrence Gallery, and George Paton Gallery in Greater Melbourne and South Australia; Toronto Reference Library and OCAD Art Museum in Canada and Anderson Gallery in the US.

 Yang has presented her papers at international feminist art and academic conferences at elite universities and prestigious galleries in Canada and Australia including Feminism Renewal Art Network Symposium at Art Gallery of South Australia, Feminist Art Conference 2016 at Artscape in Canada, the Art Association of Australia and New Zealand 2017 Conference at University of Western Australia, Issues in Asian Art Research Symposium at University of Melbourne, the Transnational in Asian Art Symposium at Australian National University, the 10th Research Symposium for Chinese Ph.D.
 Students and Scholars in Australia at Monash University, The 10th International Somatechnics Conference at University of Queensland and Southern Cross University in Australia.